NCAA basketball tournament selection process: Making the brackets

 Teams are spread out according to conference.
-The first three teams within the top 4 seeded lines selected from each conference must be placed in different regions (with a slight exception in 2014, when 11th seed play-in team Tennessee was placed in the Midwest Region with conference foe 8th seed Kentucky).
+In the men's tournament, and through the 2026 edition the women's tournament, the first three teams within the top 4 seeded lines selected from each conference must be placed in different regions (with a slight exception in 2014, when 11th seed play-in team Tennessee was placed in the Midwest Region with conference foe 8th seed Kentucky).
 When a conference has more than three teams in the tournament, the committee tries to seed the teams so that they cannot meet until the regional final.
 Before 2006, this was an absolute rule.
 However, in the summer of 2005, the NCAA changed its rules to allow intraconference matchups as early as the second round of the tournament, assuming that all measures to keep the teams apart until the regional finals have been exhausted.
 The NCAA was preparing for the chance that a conference would place more than eight teams in the tournament, which became a realistic possibility when the Big East, already a power conference, expanded to 16 members, with several of the new members having traditionally strong programs.
 The Big East placed a record eleven teams in the 2011 Tournament and nine teams in the 2012 Tournament.
-Although the Big East split into two leagues in 2013, the issue of conferences placing more than eight teams in the tournament remained, due to several other leagues expanding in the early 2010s (notably the ACC to 15, and the Big Ten and SEC to 14 each).
+Although the Big East split into two leagues in 2013, the issue of conferences placing more than eight teams in the tournament remained, due to several other leagues expanding in the early 2010s (notably the ACC to 15, and the Big Ten and SEC to 14 each) and the first half of the 2020s (with the ACC and Big Ten each expanding to 18, and the Big 12 and SEC to 16 each).

 The committee may move a team up or down one seed from its seed line in the S-curve in order to preserve other principles.
 While this may be seen as unfair in some instances, the seeding process is an inexact science anyway, and a slight move in seeding is unlikely to significantly affect the chances of any team.

+Starting in 2027 for the women's tournament only, the top 16 teams in the committee's ranking will be bracketed solely by their ranking, without regard to conference affiliation.

 The committee also takes into consideration other non-basketball factors.
 In 2003 the tournament mistakenly placed BYU, a Latter-Day Saint school which has a policy of not playing games on Sunday, into a region where the team could be forced to play on a Sunday if they advanced to regional play.
 The NCAA then announced that they would switch BYU's region if they won their first two games and reached the regional semifinals; since BYU did not go that far, however, no action was taken.
 BYU's scheduling constraint has caused seedings to shuffle around.
-As recently as the 2024 NCAA Tournament, the Cougars were a 6-seed despite being the 17th-ranked team, while 21st-ranked Gonzaga was a 5-seed.
+As recently as the 2024 NCAA Tournament, the Cougars were a 6 seed despite being the 17th-ranked team, while 21st-ranked Gonzaga was a 5 seed.